 What 'Prevention-First Pest Control' Actually Means for Your Dallas Home

-"Prevention-first" sounds like a marketing phrase until you see what it actually looks like on a service ticket.
-We've been refining this approach since 2016 across thousands of properties in Texas, Oklahoma, Louisiana, and Mississippi—and the data is clear: homes where both the technician and the homeowner are actively engaged see dramatically fewer callbacks.
+"Prevention-first" may sound like a marketing phrase until you see it in action.
+At Romex Pest Control, we've been refining this approach since 2016 across thousands of properties in Texas, Oklahoma, Louisiana, and Mississippi.
+The data is clear: homes where both the technician and the homeowner are actively engaged see dramatically fewer callbacks.
 For Romex, it means a specific sequence of actions—inspection, exclusion, habitat modification, and then targeted product application—where each step depends on the one before it, and several of them depend on you.

 Here's how each layer works for Dallas–Fort Worth homeowners, and where the partnership between your technician and your household makes the biggest difference.